 1. Level of benefit.
-You can generally insure an amount of up to 75% of your gross income.
+You can generally insure an amount of up to 90% of your gross income for the first six months and 70% thereafter.
 This may be an agreed amount* when you take out your policy or it may be assessed based on income just before you make a claim.

 2. Waiting period.
 The waiting period is the length of time from when you stop work before the insurance policy will start paying you an income.
 Generally, the longer the waiting period the cheaper the insurance policy will be.
 However, the longer the waiting period, the longer it will be before you start to receive your insurance payments after making a claim, so ensure you have some liquid funds available.